davidenox/davidenox/README.md

 - 📫 To contact me, I have disclosed my telegram contact and my personal email
 - 🐈 I have a cat & two kittens
 - 🔭 I’m currently working on my university notes, readable from my own repository
-- 🔭 I’m currently working on Sorting Algorithms in C and Python
+- 🔭 I’m currently working on a light preparation about Web Dev
 - 👯 I’m looking to collaborate on a [Telegram Bot](https://github.com/francosalvucci14/Lab25a-TG-bot) in collaboration with a colleague of mine

 # My Stats